helix-bridge/relayer/README.md

                 }
             }
         },
-        {
-            "privateKey": "0x...",
-            "toChain": "ethereum",
-            "minProfit": "0.002",
-            "bridgeAddress": "0x5F8D4232367759bCe5d9488D3ade77FCFF6B9b6B",
-            "tokens": [
-                {
-                    "toAddress": "0x9469D013805bFfB7D3DEBe5E7839237e535ec483",
-                    "fromAddresses": [
-                        {
-                            "chainName": "darwinia-dvm",
-                            "fromAddress": "0xE7578598Aac020abFB918f33A20faD5B71d670b4",
-                            "feeTokenAddress": "0x9469D013805bFfB7D3DEBe5E7839237e535ec483"
-                        }
     ]
 }
-            ],
-            "priceOracle": {
-                "name": "UniswapTokenPriceOracle",
-                "chainName": "ethereum",
-                "relayerGasFeeToken": "0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2",
-                "configure": {
-                    "address": "0x7a250d5630B4cF539739dF2C5dAcb4c659F2488D"
-                }
-            }
-        }
-    ]
-}
 ```

 Each configuration of bridges is centered on a target chain that receives token assets from other chains.
 Each token asset has its address in both the source and target chains, and the relayer account has a balance for that asset.
-User payments are made using transfer tokens, relayer delivery transactions are paid using target chain gas fees, and no configuration requires a price conversion language machine between them.
+User payments are made using transfer tokens, relayer delivery transactions are paid using target chain gas fees, and the configuration requires a price oracle machine between them.

+#### Params
 ▸ indexer        --- the indexer url, see [helix-indexer](https://github.com/helix-bridge/indexer), it support the helix cross-chain records query API.

 ▸ relayGasLimit  --- use this limit value to send the relay transaction.